datacoves/docs/docs/how-tos/airflow/api-triggered-dag.md

 ```

->[!NOTE] Ensure the Dataset Exists in Airflow.
-If a dataset does not exist, triggering will fail.
+>[!NOTE] Ensure the Dataset you are sending an event to exists in Airflow.
+It will be created automatically when a DAG is created.
+If a dataset does not exist when the API event is sent, the API call will fail.